 Amblehurst Green, Billingshurst

-The new development in Billingshurst incorporates the remnants of Hammond’s Mill, The mill stands as a reminder of a previous way of life when there was a network of farms and bakeries with the mill at the centre of activity.
-The land has since been used for hay and the fields have a tangle of grasses with mature oak trees dotted along older boundary lines.
-This now forms the public open space running through the parcels of new housing being developed.
+The new development in Billingshurst incorporates the remnants of Hammond’s Mill, and areas of land which had been used for hay fields.
+They have a tangle of grasses with mature oak trees dotted along older boundary lines.
+These now form the public open spaces running through the parcels of new housing.
+The artist, Helena Roden, has developed a series of sculptures that are inspired by this chaotic tumble of the grass lands compared to the neatly mown lawns of the neighbouring gardens.

-The artist, Helena Roden, has developed a series of sculptures that are inspired by the chaotic tumble of the grass lands compared to the neatly mowed lawns of the neighbouring gardens.
-There are three forms; a traditional ‘stook’, a contemporary circular hay bale and a shed.
-Each form is neat and tidy on one side and deconstructed on the other.
-Placed within the open spaces they will form navigational devices to characterize areas within the otherwise anonymous fields and invite investigation and exploration.
+There are three forms; a traditional ‘stook’, a contemporary circular hay bale and a little house.
+Each form is neat and tidy on one side and deconstructed on the other, an interpretation of how nature takes over.
+Placed within the open spaces they offer a device to characterize each area within the otherwise anonymous fields and invite investigation and exploration.
+The five ‘houses’ all feature plants found growing wild in the public open areas; clover, buttercup, stitchwort, dock, and bullrushes.

 Commission: Amblehurst Green

-Artist: Helena Roden, Blacksmith: Gideon
+Artist: Helena Roden, Blacksmith: Gideon Peterson

 Materials: forged steel, painted